Everyday Church-Iglesia Cotidiana

 Kent Rottman serves as the pastor of Lee Street Christian Reformed Church in Wyoming, Michigan.

-Reformed Worship 123 © March 2017 Worship Ministries of the Christian Reformed Church.
+Reformed Worship 123 © March 2017, Calvin Institute of Christian Worship.
 Used by permission.